 She does hear it: “Take whatever work you can get, hon.
 Find someone to bunk in with.
 Save your money for a few years.
 Things’ll get better.”

-She’s been at peace for months and months now, happy at the little house.
+She’s been at peace for months and months now, happy in the little house.

 Climbing the hill, she passes a garden.
-This house is painted burgundy; its trim, teal.
-Its gables are high-pitched, fairy-tale Gothic.
-At the top of each, a little gingerbread flourish.
-The house is like a ski chalet in the middle of an organic lawn, a lawn that shimmers with bees.
-Bees that buzz over swaths of dandelion and clover.
+This house is painted burgundy, trim teal.
+Its gables are fairy-tale Gothic.
+It’s like a ski chalet in the middle of an organic lawn, a lawn that shimmers with bees.
+Buzzing waves over swaths of dandelion and clover.
 And the earth is rich, black loam, new-tilled.
 They will have planted the lettuces, the radishes, the peas.

 For the second time on this trudge home, she stops and stares at someone else’s.
 The stakes are in.
 The shoots are emerald green.
 The mailbox says Miller.
 By the late summer, the Millers will have a sign out: TAKE WHAT YOU WANT.
 They love this garden so much, they grow rows and rows of vegetables they can’t use.

 Andrée remembers a book she bought at the Miller’s yard sale.
 A woman lived in a tent, grew vegetables, bartered to get her old farmhouse fixed.
 She didn’t have a job.
 The people she met were nice—

 You could buy a tent at a yard sale, Andrée thinks.
 Leo has other properties, besides his rentals he flips.
 It’s what he says: “Land is good.
 People you don’t want on a piece of property.”